jmackey-astro/pion-docs/docs/source/getting_started.rst

 Windows10
 ^^^^^^^^^^^^^^^^^^^

-To compile PION on Windows10 you need to have the Windows Subsystem for Linux 2 (WSL 2) installed.
-This is architecture that allows the running of a Linux environment on top of Windows 10 natively (uses a lightweight virtual machine).
+These instructions are to compile PION on Windows 10 using the Windows Subsystem for Linux 2 (WSL 2).
+This allows the running of a Linux environment on top of Windows 10 natively (uses a lightweight virtual machine).
 Once you have WSL 2 installed and a version of Linux (i.e Ubuntu18) set-up, compiling PION is just like you would on a normal linux system (i.e Ubuntu18).
 Here's how to install WSL 2:

 1. Turn on Windows linux subsystem feature: